Hybrid Shifted Gegenbauer Integral-Pseudospectral Method for Solving Time-Fractional Benjamin-Bona-Mahony-Burgers Equation: The HSG-IPS Method

 Unlike Newton's method, which assumes local quadratic convergence and may fail for poor initial guesses or highly nonlinear problems, the trust-region algorithm, as an alternative robust approach, provides global convergence by constraining the step size within a trust region where the quadratic model is reliable.
 The algorithm adaptively adjusts the trust-region radius based on the agreement between the model and the actual function, ensuring stable convergence.
 This makes it particularly effective for solving the nonlinear system with complex nonlinearities and fractional operators in the FBBMB equation, especially when handling the augmented system with constraints.

 We can solve the augmented nonlinear system \eqref{eq:augmented_system} efficiently using MATLAB's \texttt{fsolve} with trust-region optimization, configured with tight tolerances for high precision.
-All differentiation and integration matrices are precomputed for efficiency including $\F{D}_x$, $\F{Q}_x$, $\F{Q}_t$, $\FP_x$, $\CapIM{m}{\alpha}$, and $\RLIM{m}{1-\alpha}$.
-The exact Jacobian of the augmented system, $\Jaug$, is given by:
+All differentiation and integration matrices, including $\F{D}_x$, $\F{Q}_x$, $\F{Q}_t$, $\FP_x$, $\CapIM{m}{\alpha}$, and $\RLIM{m}{1-\alpha}$, are precomputed for efficiency using the parameters specified in Table \ref{tab:parameters}.
+The exact Jacobian of the augmented system, $\Jaug$, is given by

 and can be provided to \texttt{fsolve} for faster convergence.

 This implementation demonstrates that the PS approach combines spectral accuracy with practical solvability through careful formulation and modern optimization techniques.
 The trust-region adaptation proves particularly valuable for handling the nonlinear coupling between spatial and fractional temporal operators.